Ira Glass: Appearances

 On May 18, 2012, Glass gave the commencement address for the Goucher College class of 2012 graduation ceremony, where he also received an honorary degree.
 Glass was one of the voice artists for the audiobook "Suddenly, a Knock on the Door: Stories" by Etgar Keret.

 Glass also lent his voice to The Simpsons in Season 22 in the episode "Elementary School Musical" and appeared in a green motion capture suit in a John Hodgman segment on The Daily Show with Jon Stewart on November 4, 2010, where he acted as the main character of the Grand Theft Auto: Vice City video game.
 Archival footage of Glass is used in the film We Cause Scenes, which premiered at the 2013 South by Southwest conference.
-In 2014, Glass appeared as himself in the film adaptation of the U.S. television series Veronica Mars. and in the extended cut of John Hodgman's Netflix comedy special John Hodgman: Ragnarok.
+In 2014, Glass appeared as himself in the film adaptation of the U.S. television series Veronica Mars and in the extended cut of John Hodgman's Netflix comedy special John Hodgman: Ragnarok.
 In 2018, Glass made a cameo appearance in the film Ocean's 8.
 In 2019 Glass appeared as himself in the episode "The Struggle for Stonewall" (season 1, episode 8) of the Fox legal drama Proven Innocent.

 Ben Sinclair, a co-creator of HBO's TV show High Maintenance, sought out Glass to appear in the 2020 season premiere.

 Public image

 Glass has been called a visionary for his work in radio.
 In 2001, Time magazine named Glass the "Best Radio Host in America".
 Critics remark on the dedication and distinct vision he brings to the show.
 Steve Johnson with the Chicago Tribune called Glass "the deliberately mysterious, apparently highly romantic force who is the program's host, co-founder and executive producer".
 After remarking that, unlike on most shows, Glass serves as the director, senior producer, host, administrator, librarian, and researcher, Chicago writer Sarah Vowell said, "Part of that is that he's a control freak.
 Part of it is he has so much experience.
 Part of it is he really does have a vision for the show."
-Glass is credited with being a forebearer of podcasting and modern audio storytelling.
+Glass is credited with being a forebear of podcasting and modern audio storytelling.
 Samuel Fishwick of the Evening Standard called Glass the "godfather of podcasting".

 The nature of his voice also inspires commentary in the media.
 Vogue called his voice "the aural embodiment of Sensitive Guy Who Is Friends with All the Girls."
 American Journalism Review called his voice "adenoidal" and said it has a "slight stutter, not a speech defect, but a verbal tic, a device".
 Johnson said Glass' voice sounds like it does not belong on the radio and that it is "kind of querulous, decidedly conversational."

 Jenji Kohan has said that Glass is part of the inspiration behind the character Maury Kind on her show Orange Is the New Black, in particular, his glasses.
 She offered Glass a role on the show, but he "politely declined" the offer due to his busy schedule.